nberger/ring-logger/README.md

 ```

 __Just be careful__: This is _inefficient_ as it has to consume the body input stream from the request
-and then put it again as a new input stream so your handler can also consume it as would do normally.
+and then put it again as a new input stream so your handler can also consume it as would normally do.

 ## Logging only certain requests